Madhuri1708/python/Theory.md

 **What is python?**
+--> python was developed by Guido van rossum
 --> python is a high level popular programming language.
 --> python is a object oriented programming language.
 --> interpreted , dynamically-typed , simple , readable & versatile programming language.